bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 ```
 In comparison to the previous form of the command, you can see two new elements (options) here: `--rangeField`
 and `--point`. <br />
 `--rangeField` is an optional field.
-Specifying it enables you to carry out Range Queries. `--rangeField` must be
+Specifying it enables you to create a Range Mirror and carry out Range Queries.
-linked with a specific field over which you want your Range Queries to be executed.
+`--rangeField` must be linked with a specific field over which you want your Range Queries to be executed.
 In the example above,
 the option is linked to the `timestamp` field. <br />
 `--point` is a parameter that tells Quick to use the current mirror implementation to perform Point Queries.
 By default, Quick creates Point Index.
 Thus, you don't have to specify the `-point` option explicitly.
 You can also completely drop